KineticCafe/app_identity/README.md

 # App Identity

+> I'm proud of this work, but I currently have no use for this and would likely
+> implement it somewhat differently than the current versions.
+Kinetic Commerce
+> has been gone for two years now and there's little value in this except as an
+> artifact of something that worked reasonably well.
+>
+> The concepts here are solid but flawed:
+>
+> - The spec is well-defined, but was constrained by having a v1 that never
+>   should have been deployed and a difficult upgrade process.
+> - When both the sides of the communication channel are able to keep the
+>   secrets secret, this works well.
+This does not work well when one of the
+>   clients needs to be in the browser, except through an API gateway.
+> - The integration tests are _fantastic_.
+Every system should have similarly
+>   strong integration tests.
+>
+> The only implementation that was _excellent_ was the Elixir one (which is the
+> one that this was extracted from).
+Except that it should have actually been
+> implemented in Erlang to maximize use across the BEAM ecosystem.
+These days I
+> might consider implementing it in Gleam, because that would allow one
+> implementation for both JavaScript and BEAM runtimes.
+>
+> On the other hand, the Node and Ruby implementations were mediocre at best.
+> The Ruby code was extracted from sidecar applications that Kinetic developed,
+> but it never felt like it really belonged in the Ruby ecosystem.
+I'd probably
+> implement a lot of it using Ruby 3.2's `Data` class, but I would take more
+> time to get the API correct.
+The Node implementation?
+It passed the
+> integration tests, but that's about all I'd allow for now.

 This repository contains the specification for Kinetic Commerce's App Identity solution as well as three reference implementations (Elixir, Ruby, and Typescript) adapted from our previous implementations.